currinjs/CurrinJS/aio/content/guide/template-syntax.md

 These approaches have merit but can be cumbersome, especially if the property path is long.
 Imagine guarding against a null somewhere in a long property path such as `a.b.c.d`.

-The Angular safe navigation operator (`?.`) is a more fluent and convenient way to guard against nulls in property paths.
+The Currin safe navigation operator (`?.`) is a more fluent and convenient way to guard against nulls in property paths.
 The expression bails out when it hits the first null value.
 The display is blank, but the app keeps rolling without errors.